 My favourite air quality model to use in Alberta is AERMOD.
 Why?
 This Gaussian Plume model is cost effective to use, well understood, up to date, scientifically defensible and generally accepted throughout the world.
 As an environmental consultant, I use this model for assessing near-range air pollution impacts 20 km or less from the air emissions sources under scrutiny.

-Example of dispersion output drawing where black curves are isopleths of equal concentration
+Example of dispersion output drawing where black curves are isopleths of equal concentration (similar to elevation contours joining points with equal elevations.)

 This is where all the action occurs in most Alberta industrial facilities.
 How so?
 Except for the major cities and big complexes such as the oil sands, sites in Alberta are generally quite isolated, with the most important sources concentrated into a small footprint.